 Ms. Neuman has served as Chair of the Board of Directors of the Orange County Child Abuse Prevention Center and on the Board of United Cerebral Palsy of Orange County.
 She has been a member of the United Way’s Alexis de Tocqueville Society and the Women’s Philanthropic Fund.
 Ms. Neuman has also served as Co-Chair of BUZZ: An Executive Women’s Think Tank.

 - Chevron v.
 Donziger, et al., S.D.N.Y.; Aguinda v.
 Chevron, Lago Agrio, Ecuador; Chevron v.
-Republic of Ecuador, Hague: Represents Chevron internationally in litigation arising out of an environmental case brought in Ecuador in 2003.
-Lead counsel in Chevron’s RICO and fraud suit against the U.S. lawyer and associates who masterminded an extortion scheme against Chevron that included fraudulently procuring a $9.2 billion Ecuadorian judgment.
-Gibson Dunn obtained a trial verdict in favor of Chevron, in which the district court held that the scheme against the company constituted racketeering in violation of RICO and federal laws prohibiting attempted extortion, wire fraud, money laundering, witness tampering, obstruction of justice, and the Foreign Corrupt Practices Act.
+Republic of Ecuador, Hague: Represent Chevron internationally in litigation arising out of an environmental case brought in Ecuador in 2003.
+Lead counsel in Chevron’s successful RICO and fraud suit against the U.S. lawyer and associates who masterminded an extortion scheme that included fraudulently procuring a $9.2 billion Ecuadorian judgment against Chevron.
 In its 485-page opinion, the court described the case as “extraordinary” and “includ[ing] things that normally come only out of Hollywood,” including “coded emails,” “payments out of a secret account,” videotaped evidence of crimes in progress, and blockbuster evidence that the defendants “wrote the [Ecuadorian] court’s Judgment themselves and promised $500,000 to the Ecuadorian judge to rule in their favor and sign their judgment.”
-The RICO verdict follows on the heels of dozens of discovery proceedings handled by Ms. Neuman in district courts around the country.
-These efforts led eight courts to apply the crime-fraud exception to the attorney-client privilege and order production of evidence related to the racketeering scheme.
-As Chevron requested, the court imposed equitable relief preventing the conspirators from enforcing the judgment in the U.S. and ensuring that they “not be allowed to benefit from [the Ecuadorian judgment] in any way.”
 The New York Times described the result as a “major victory,” and the Washington Post called it “resounding.”
-Ms. Neuman continues to advise Chevron on a range of issues flowing from this high-stakes, complex and in the related International Arbitration and foreign enforcement matters.
+Ms. Neuman continues to advise Chevron on a range of issues flowing from this high-stakes, complex matter and in the related foreign enforcement and International Arbitration matters.

 - Sanchez Osorio v.
-Dole Food Company, Inc., et al.: Lead trial counsel for Dole in a recognition and enforcement action in the Southern District of Florida where plaintiffs sought to enforce a bellwether $100 million Nicaraguan judgment.
-Dole defeated enforcement of the Nicaraguan judgment at trial, and the victory was affirmed by the 11th Circuit.
+Dole Food Company, Inc., et al.: Represented Dole in a recognition and enforcement trial in the Southern District of Florida where plaintiffs sought to enforce a bellwether $100 million Nicaraguan judgment.
+Dole defeated enforcement of the Nicaraguan judgment following trial before the District Court and its victory was affirmed by the 11th Circuit.

 - Elsie A. Abel v.
-Lockheed Martin Corporation: Trial counsel in high-profile toxic tort case involving aircraft and rocket manufacturing facilities.
-Suits were brought by thousands of residents alleging personal injuries and/or wrongful death stemming from groundwater contamination alleged to have occurred over the span of many decades.
-A successful Daubert evidentiary hearing to exclude plaintiffs’ Fate and Transport experts and separate hearing on successful motions to exclude testimony of plaintiffs’ causation experts resulted in judgment in the client’s favor.
+Lockheed Martin Corporation: Successfully represented Lockheed Martin Corporation in high-profile toxic tort case involving aircraft and rocket manufacturing facilities.
+Suits were brought by thousands of residents alleging personal injuries and/or wrongful death stemming from multi-decades of alleged groundwater contamination.
+The exclusion of both plaintiffs’ Fate and Transport and causation experts and resulted in a defense judgment.

 - Lee Anderson Minnelli v.
 Liza Minnelli Gest, etc.: Successfully defended Liza Minnelli in a high-profile suit brought by her stepmother, Lee Minnelli, alleging elder abuse and breach of fiduciary duty.